Article 2: Information Security Basics

 - Choose Characteristics – Hypothetically, we may choose to define ten (10) characteristics for an acceptable use policy based on what we agree are best practices for an organization.

 - Assign Metrics – Maybe we’ll choose to assign metrics for the characteristics based on importance.
 Each characteristic will receive an importance metric of 1 – 3 (Low, Medium, and High).
 We could choose to base our metric on a multitude of things from hard objective data-driven metrics to subjective semi-arbitrary metrics.
 It all depends on what you want to measure.

 - Measure – Now apply the characteristics and metrics to the control (e.g. acceptable use policy) and derive a measurement.

 Over time, many things are expected to change.
 Now you have a method to measure the change over time.
 Re-assess (or measure) the control after a specific period of time (e.g. one year) and determine if the controls is more or less effective than it was previously.
 Do this over hundreds (or thousands) of controls and you begin to develop a systematic information security program that can be managed over time.

 Obviously this is a simple illustration, but it communicates the basics.
 We all need to know (or be reminded of) the basics regularly.

-FRSecure is an expert-level information security management and consulting company.
+FRSecure is an expert-level information security management and consulting company based in Minnesota.
 We specialize in developing and implementing methodologies to fix our broken industry.
 FRSecure’s flagship offering is the FRSecure Information Security Assessment (FISA™) and FISA Score™.